kristoferlund/ic-siws/packages/ic_siws_js/README.md

 ![Sign in with Solana for the Internet Computer](/media/header.png)

-`ic-siws-js` is a JS/TS support library for easy frontend integration with SIWS enabled [Internet Computer](https://internetcomputer.org) canisters.
-In addition to the plain JS/TS library, `ic-siws-js` supports **Vue, React, and Svelte**.
+`ic-siws-js` is a JavaScript/TypeScript support library for easy frontend integration with SIWS-enabled [Internet Computer](https://internetcomputer.org) canisters.
+In addition to the core JS/TS API, `ic-siws-js` provides dedicated integrations for **React, Vue, and Svelte**.

 This library is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum and Solana wallet-based authentication for applications on the Internet Computer (ICP) platform.
 The goal of the project is to enhance interoperability between blockchain wallets and the Internet Computer, enabling developers to build applications that leverage the strengths of both platforms.